kiyoopoon/sena.nvim/README.md

 - Custom theme (Rose Pine) with theme picker support
 - Lualine for a customizable status line
-- Bufferline for buffer management
+- BarBar ( bufferline ) for buffer management

 ### Performance

-- Optimized for speed and responsiveness
+- The perfomance might be slow, cause we are currently not lazy loading plugins and there are a lot of plugins cause it's a bloated setup.

 ## Keybinds